Received signal strength indicator: In 802.11 implementations

 In an IEEE 802.11 system, RSSI is the relative received signal strength in a wireless environment, in arbitrary units.
 RSSI is an indication of the power level being received by the receiving radio after the antenna and possible cable loss.
 Therefore, the greater the RSSI value, the stronger the signal.
 Thus, when an RSSI value is represented in a negative form (e.g. −100), the closer the value is to 0, the stronger the received signal has been.

 RSSI can be used internally in a wireless networking card to determine when the amount of radio energy in the channel is below a certain threshold at which point the network card is clear to send (CTS).
 Once the card is clear to send, a packet of information can be sent.
 The end-user will likely observe an RSSI value when measuring the signal strength of a wireless network through the use of a wireless network monitoring tool like Wireshark, Kismet or Inssider.
 As an example, Cisco Systems cards have an RSSI maximum value of 100 and will report 101 different power levels, where the RSSI value is 0 to 100.
 Another popular Wi-Fi chipset is made by Atheros.
 An Atheros-based card will return an RSSI value of 0 to 127 (0x7f) with 128 (0x80) indicating an invalid value.

 There is no standardized relationship of any particular physical parameter to the RSSI reading.
 The 802.11 standard does not define any relationship between RSSI value and power level in milliwatts or decibels referenced to one milliwatt (dBm).
-Vendors and chipset makers provide their own accuracy, granularity, and range for the actual power (measured as milliwatts or decibels) and their range of RSSI values (from 0 to RSSI maximum).
+Vendors and chipset makers provide their own accuracy, granularity, and range for the actual power (measured as milliwatts, which can be expressed in terms of decibels relative to one milliwatt) and their range of RSSI values (from 0 to RSSI maximum, in arbitrary signal units "asu").
 One subtlety of the 802.11 RSSI metric comes from how it is sampled—RSSI is acquired during only the preamble stage of receiving an 802.11 frame, not over the full frame.

 As early as 2000, researchers were able to use RSSI for coarse-grained location estimates.
 More recent work was able to reproduce these results using more advanced techniques.
 Nevertheless, RSSI does not always provide measurements that are sufficiently accurate to properly determine the location.
 However, RSSI still represents the most feasible indicator for localization purposes as it is available in almost all wireless nodes and it does not have any additional hardware requirements.